SEN Information Report

 When seeking a new school we understand that parents and carers will have a wide range of questions and need the relevant information to decide which school is the most appropriate for their child.

 This page has information to answer some of the questions or concerns you may have and the rest of the website will tell you more about what is on offer to your child.
+Following consultation with families during our last Family Forum Event we will be adding pictures and video links to this section of our website.

 Parent / carers and their children are welcome to arrange a visit to Quest to take a look around for themselves by making an appointment with the school office.